5 ways to improve your financial health

 - Check and update the beneficiaries on all life insurance and retirement accounts.

-- Help protect yourself from cyberfraud by resetting your passwords and using multifactor authentication on all your online financial accounts.
+- Help protect yourself from cyberfraud by resetting your passwords and using biometrics or multifactor authentication on all your online financial accounts.

 If you’re reassessing your goals, it may be a great time to meet with a financial advisor.
-He or she can help you find efficient ways to improve your financial health and keep your savings goals on track.
-If you’re already working with an advisor, evaluate their performance to help ensure they are still meeting your needs and understand your new goals.
+He or she can help you find efficient ways to help improve your financial health and keep your savings goals on track.

-Financial well-being is all about feeling in control and knowing we are doing everything we can to achieve our goals.
-By following these five steps, you’ll be well on your way to starting a plan to improve your financial health for years to come.
+Financial wellbeing comes more easily when we feel in control and are confident that we’re doing everything we can to achieve our goals.
+By following these five steps, you’ll be well on your way with a plan to improve your financial health that could last for years to come.